eniac/Flightplan/Wharf/splits/ALV_Complete/README.md

 Experiment can be tweaked by modifying the rules for the following tables in the topology file: dropper, check_run_Complete_ingress, check_run_Complete_egress
 Dropping can interfere randomly with the mcd test -- disabling dropping gives more stable results.
-Also if that test keeps failing mysteriously then check the `TARGET_LOG` variable in the tests script, it might be pointing at the wrong file.
+Also if that test keeps failing mysteriously then check the `TARGET_LOG` variable in the tests script, it might be pointing to the wrong file.